 It can be a downright giddy feeling when you see the lead information come piling in.
 That ebook, webinar, or landing page knocked it out of the park, and you find yourself with a long list of names that you’re excited to convert.

 And then… nothing really happens.
-You might land a customer or two, but everyone else seems to trickle off.
+You land a few new customers, but everyone else seems to trickle off.

-All that hard work that went into generating those leads seems to go down to the drain, and you’re left scratching your head wondering why.
+All that hard work that went into generating those leads seems to go down the drain, and you’re left scratching your head, wondering why.

-In this post, we’re going to take a look at the 7 most common reasons your leads aren’t converting and how to improve lead conversion rates with a few quick troubleshooting tips.
+In this post, we’re going to take a look at the seven most common reasons your leads aren’t converting and how to improve lead conversion rates with a few quick troubleshooting tips.